EnCiv/undebate/README.md

 If you use some other service, or 'things change' as they always do, go to app/server/util/send-mail.js and address them, but don't break the above configurations
 After you make changes to the .bashrc file you will need to heroku config:set them to get them to heroku

+# Database Helper
+There is a tool that lets you view, edit the database in a browser window.
+This has been really useful in development.
+To get there:
+1. browse to heroku and login to your account.
+2. In the list find the undebate-something-unique app that you created.
+3. You should see a logo next to a link called "mLab MongoDB".
+Click on that link.
+4. That will open a new window into your database.
+You will see 3 collections:
+    1. iota: this is where "object" are stored related to the debates.
+Different objects have different content and this is an advanage of a NoSQL database.
+    2. logs: We are using log4js and the output goes to this collection, and to the console.
+To view the logs from the server in the cloud use `app/tools/logwatch.js db $MONGODB_URI`.
+To exit, Control-C
+    3. users: when people save their recordings, a users record is created.
+There's not much here now, and we need to expand on this.